PaNOSC-ViNYL/ase/doc/faq.rst

 ASE-GUI
 =======

-See also the :mod:`documentation for ag <gui>`.
+See also the :mod:`documentation for ase-gui <gui>`.

 How do I export images from a trajectory to png or pov files?
 -------------------------------------------------------------

-With ag, you can choose :menuselection:`File --> Save`, but this is not fun if you need to do it for many images.
+With ase-gui, you can choose :menuselection:`File --> Save`, but this is not fun if you need to do it for many images.
 Here is how to do it on the command line for a number of images::

-  ag images.traj@0 -o image0.pov
+  ase-gui images.traj@0 -o image0.pov
-  ag images.traj@1 -o image1.pov
+  ase-gui images.traj@1 -o image1.pov
-  ag images.traj@2 -o image2.pov
+  ase-gui images.traj@2 -o image2.pov

 If you have many images, it will be easier to do it using the Python
 interpreter: